iuliagalatan/Statues-Management/README.md

 A statue is described as having : PowerWordName, Material, Corporeal Form, Age.

 There are 2 modes: Mode A. Statues can be modified (deleted, filtered, added, updated), added to mylist.
                    Mode B. Client Mode.
-Statues can only be viewed, mylist-opened with an external application.
+Statues can only be viewed, mylist-opened with an external window.